 Each checkpoint can be linked to a specific Activity Template from the Client’s Location.

 For example, a client may be responsible for checking the condition of all fire extinguishers in an area.
-One Activity Template can cover all the checks the officer should perform when inspecting a fire extinguisher, and they can create a tour with NFC/QR codes placed near each station.
-By linking the Activity Template to the Tags, an officer can be presented with a list of locations where the extinguishers are located and then a checklist to complete for each one.
+One activity template can cover all the checks the officer should perform when inspecting a fire extinguisher, and they can create a tour with NFC/QR codes placed near each station.
+By linking the activity template to the tags, an officer can be presented with a list of locations where the extinguishers are located and a checklist to complete for each.

 Linked Post Orders

-Similar to Linking Reports, you can also link a specific Post Order to a checkpoint.
+Like Linking Reports, you can link a specific Post Order to a checkpoint.

 Please see the Resource Center article Linking a Post Order to a Checkpoint

-This will allow the client to have quick access to relevant information that may be too large to try and fit in the checkpoint Instructions or comments fields.
+This will allow the client to quickly access relevant information that may be too large to try and fit in the checkpoint Instructions or comments fields.

-It may also be useful to include instructional videos or PDFs if, for example, the officer may need to pull up a user manual for a nearby machine or access codes to doors or gates.
+Including instructional videos or PDFs may also be helpful if, for example, the officer may need to pull up a user manual for a nearby machine or access codes to doors or gates.

 Scheduling Tours

-Automating the client’s workforce is among the top reasons to use the Trackforce solution.
-Scheduling tours is one of the most common ways to automate the workforce and it is also another way to enforce officer accountability.
+Automating the client's workforce is among the top reasons to use this solution.
+Scheduling tours is one of the most common ways to automate the workforce, and it is also another way to enforce officer accountability.

-By setting a Tour Schedule, when the officer logs into m-Post they receive a notification when it is time to start a Tour.
-If the Tour is not started within the Grace Period of the scheduled tour, an anomaly is triggered and can be coupled with a notification to a Supervisor.
+By setting a Tour Schedule, when the officer logs into m-Post, they receive a notification when it is time to start a tour.
+If the tour is not begun within the Grace Period of the scheduled tour, an anomaly is triggered and can be coupled with a notification to a Supervisor.

 Tour Notifications

 NOTE: This option can create a large volume of email notifications depending on the frequency and volume of tours completed.
-An Automatic Report may be a better solution for getting a compiled report of activity through the day.
+An Automatic Report may be a better solution for getting a compiled activity report throughout the day.

-See this article from our Help Center on how to configure Tour notifications: Tour Notifications
+See this article from our Help Center on how to configure your notifications: Tour Notifications

 Copy & Merge Tours

-Copying: Copying can be useful if you want to break one master Tour into smaller tours.
-You can copy a Tour and then remove specific checkpoints from the copy Tour to make a subset of a Tour.
+Copying: Copying can help break one master tour into smaller tours.
+You can copy a tour and then remove specific checkpoints from the copy tour to make a subset of a tour.

 Pros of Checkpoint Types: